 Staying at the top, or getting somewhere near the top of the search engine results is hard work.
 We’ve been working in this space since 2008, building and supporting WordPress projects for our clients.
 In that time, while most things have changed a lot, one consistent thing is that search engine optimisation is an integral part of owning a website.
 Ironically the way that you stay competitive in search change constantly.

-In this article I’m going to give you a quick introduction to a relatively new technique that can be used to feed Google and other search engines more information about your website.
+In this article I’m going to give you a quick introduction to a technique that can be used to feed Google and other search engines more information about your website.
 Before we get into the nitty gritty details on what this technique is or how to implement it, let’s first take a look at the results and benefits.

 Have a look at this example; I’ve done a simple search for ‘meatballs’ and today on Google this is what the results look like.
 The SEO technique that I’ll get to further down is responsible for almost everything that is happening on this page.